|

 WHAT IS A SPORTS DRINK?

 There is no universally-accepted description or criteria for what constitutes a sports drink.
-In general, sports drinks supply 3 categories of substances:
+In general, "first generation" sports drinks supply 3 categories of substances:

 - fluids (eg., water)